PR0PH3CY33/fileCreator/README.md

 # fileCreator
-A C binary that creates a file if it doesn't exist with a default permission of 0644 emulating how touch work.
+A C binary that creates a file if it doesn't exist with a default permission of 0644 emulating how touch works.